Coldestadam/SpotifyBSDS200/README.md

 ## How many tracks on average, does an artist release prior to becoming popular?
-  We used SQL to gather data to solve this problem, and the variables we are the total number of *followers* and *tracks* that each artist has made.
-Once we collected the data, we looked at the distributions of the variables and saw what changes can be made to the SQL query, such as the removal of outliers.
-After, we began looking at the relationship between the number of followers and track count to see if there is some linear or exponential relationship.
-We viewied this relationship through our interpretation of the popularity threshold, which is the 90th percentile of the number of followers of all our Spotify artists.
-In other words, we got the number of followers that 90% of Spotify artists do not have, but 10% of artists have followers above that number.
-That 10% of all artists are considered "popular".

-  With this, we can created a subset of data around our popularity threshold to see what is the average number of tracks that artists have when they are close to being popular.
-To answer the question, we plotted the relationship between the number of tracks and followers for the artist in our subset.
-Further, we averaged the amount of followers for separated categories that detailed a range for the number of tracks, and we found the reason why there are popular artists who have one track.
+  In this question, we analyze whether there is a relationship between an artist's Spotify *follower*  count and the number of *tracks* they produced.
+Our preliminary analysis revealed that mislabeled "artist" accounts, particularly music complication and bot accounts, were significant skewing the data distribution.
+These "artist" accounts had significantly higher track counts than the average artist.
+We address this issue by removing these data points, since they do not reflect the type of artist we study in this work.

+  The scatter plot between follower count and track count (with outliers removed) was too noisy to discern a meaningful relationship between the two variables.
+To address this issue, we created a subset of the outlier-free data.
+Specifically, data points within &#177; 5 of the 90th percentile popularity threshold were selected and visualized to see if a relationship exists around the popularity boundary.
+The plots are shown below.

 ![Plot #1](https://github.com/Coldestadam/SpotifyBSDS200/blob/master/plot/follower_track_relationship(most500).png?raw=true)
 ![Plot #2](https://github.com/Coldestadam/SpotifyBSDS200/blob/master/plot/follower_track_relationship(most200).png?raw=true)

-These plots show that there is really no linear or exponential relationship between follower count and the total number of tracks an artist has.
-The first plot shows the relationship of the data given through the SQL query and the second plot shows data only of artists that have at most 200 tracks.
-It seems that many artists with 1-25 tracks are considered popular, which was not what we expected.
-We expected there to be somewhat of a gradual increase of followers when the number of tracks increases.
+ The first plot shows the relationship between the two variables with outliers removed and artists between the 85th and 95th percentiles.
+The second plot filters the data further, showing artists that have at most 200 tracks.
+Both plots show no clear relationship between follower count and track count.
+However, an interesting pattern can be seen in the left corners of both plots: many artists with 1 to 25 tracks are popular, which was not what we expected.

+ To understand the low track count but high follower count result, we separated data points into 9 bins each of size 25.
+Then, each artist was assigned to a bin based on the number of tracks they had produced.
+Finally, we calculate the average follower count per bin, and the resulting table is shown below.

 Total Tracks | Average Followers
 ------------ | -----------------